Leonardo da Vinci: High Renaissance Art Icon

 Gender: Male

-Leonardo was naturally left-handed and wrote notebook entries in mirror (backwards) script, a trick that requires a mirror to be read and which help to keep many of his observations from being widely known.
+Leonardo was naturally left-handed and wrote notebook entries in the mirror (backwards) script, a trick that requires a mirror to be read and which helps to keep many of his observations from being widely known.

 Leonardo worked for Ludovico Sforza, Duke of Milan, for nearly eighteen years (1482-99).
 Leonardo was a vegan.